Impact

 Risk and Exploitability

 With a CVSS score of 6.5, the vulnerability presents moderate severity.
-No EPSS score is published and the issue is not listed in CISA KEV, suggesting low public exploitation activity.
+The EPSS score of < 1% indicates a very low public exploitation probability, and the issue is not listed in CISA KEV, suggesting low public exploitation activity.
 Nevertheless, an attacker who can insert crafted VLAN‑tagged frames onto a network segment that the lldpd daemon monitors can trigger the over‑read to leak memory contents, potentially aiding other attacks.
 The attack vector is local to the network but is viable in environments where untrusted hosts can send LLDP traffic.
+The vulnerability involves CWE‑125 and CWE‑131.

 OpenCVE Enrichment